It’s one of my favorite days: home tour day!

-Thanks to Annie from All Things Big and Small for organizing the Christmas home tours this week.
+Thanks to Annie from DIY Decor Mom for organizing the Christmas home tours this week.
 Annie is a fellow Wisconsin blogger, and I’ve been lucky enough to meet her in person a few times.
 We even got to meet Nicole Curtis together!

 If you’re popping over from another blog on the tour, welcome to Green With Decor!
 I love decorating with green, which is pretty easy around Christmas time.
 My husband Kalen and I renovated pretty much our entire house.
 You can read more about that here or learn more about me here.

 I’m sharing easy Christmas decorating ideas for the kitchen and bathroom today.
 I have a few Christmas decorating blog posts coming up between now and Christmas, so you’ll see more of the house all decorated soon!